tests-always-included/wick/formulas/README.md

 * [apache2] - Install and configure Apache2
 * [hostname] - Set the machine's host and domain
-* [mo] - Bash-only templating system that plugs into our templates
+* [mo] - Bash-only template system that plugs into our templates
 * [rvm] - Install RVM and can install Ruby as well as gems
 * [wick-base] - Handy functions for all of the other formulas
 * [wick-infect] - Creates a file that can be sourced by shell scripts